symfony/symfony-docs/components/var_dumper.rst

 * Configurable output formats: HTML or colored command line output;
 * Ability to dump internal references, either soft ones (objects or resources) or hard ones (``=&`` on arrays or objects properties).
-  Repeated occurrences of the same object/array/resource won't appear again and again anymore.
-Moreover, you'll be able to inspect the reference structure of your data;
+  Repeated occurrences of the same object/array/resource will not appear again and again anymore.
+Moreover, you will be able to inspect the reference structure of your data;
 * Ability to operate in the context of an output buffering handler.